|Other CA Resources|

 1917-18 WWI Draft Registrations

-Ventura County vital records can be found at the California Office of Vital Records has copies of birth, marriage, divorce and death records.
+Ventura County vital records can be found at the California Office of Vital Records has copies of birth and death records from July 1905, marriage records that occurred from 1949-1986 and 1998-1999, divorce records that occurred between 1962 and June, 1984.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in California for current fees and application process.

 You can search online for Ventura County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for California Birth Certificate, Marriage or Divorce Certificate, Death Certificate Applications to mail.

-Researchers often overlook the advantages of Ventura County court, probate, and land files as a useful resource of genealogical details.
-Hidden away in California courthouses and archives everywhere tend to be the dreams and frustrations of the many California inhabitants.
+Researchers frequently overlook the great importance of Ventura County court, probate, and land records data as a useful resource of ancestry and genealogy information.
+Buried away in California courthouses and archives everywhere are the ambitions and frustrations of countless California residents.

-The possibilities are great that your potential forefathers have left a detailed document of at least a number of facets of their lives in the Ventura County court records.
-Even if your ancestors is not mentioned in a Court case, contemplate all of the other methods that could have lead to her or him showing up in court records.
+The possibilities are excellent that your forefathers have left a comprehensive document of at least a number of facets of their lives in the Ventura County court records.
+Even if your forebears is not referred to in a Court case, contemplate all of the other procedures that could have lead to him or her to appear in court records.
+See Also California Corthouse Records Research Guide.

-The following are web links to Genealogy, Records and Resources relevant to Ventura County.
+The following are web links to Genealogy, Records and Resources pertaining to Ventura County.
 A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some require a payment.
 This is basically a listing which has been gathered or submitted.
 I do not recommend or promote one genealogy site above another.
-Feel free to suggest your own preferred Ventura County genealogy or family history associated sites.